Metrink/croquet/src/site/sphinx/003-user-manual.md

 Jetty is configured via the application's YAML file.
 Jetty only has one configuration option: the port it listens for connections on.

-By default Jetty is configured with Wicket's ``Jetty9WebSocketFilter``, so you can use Web Sockets in Corquet.
+By default Jetty is configured with Wicket's ``Jetty9WebSocketFilter``, so you can use Web Sockets in Croquet.
 Jetty is also configured with a Guice and a Hibernate filter.
 Hibernate sessions are created with every request (when a database is configured).
 Jetty is also configured so that you will never see that annoying ``JSESSIONID`` parameter in any of your URLs.

 If any of the Jetty configuration options do not meet your needs, they can be changed by overriding the ``configureJetty(final int port)`` method in the ``Croquet`` class.